 Whether you’re assembling your own massive cookware set or looking for a versatile pan that can accommodate a more minimal kitchen setup, a sauté pan is a pan worth having.

-To find the best sauté pan, we put nine different pans through a series of tests, cooking chicken thigh after chicken thigh (after chicken thigh).
-Scroll on to find out top picks, and keep going to read more about how we chose the winners
+We put thirteen different pans through a series of tests, cooking chicken thigh after chicken thigh (after chicken thigh, after chicken thigh….).
+Scroll on to find out top picks, and keep going to read more about how we chose the winners.

 Pros and cons